kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/caching/about.md

 ![Caching without validation]({{% versioned_link_path fromRoot="/img/caching-unvalidated.svg/" %}})

 1. The gateway forwards incoming requests to the upstream service where the request is processed.
 When the upstream service sends back a response to the client, the response is cached by the caching server.
 2. Subsequent requests from clients are not forwarded to the upstream.
 Instead, clients receive the cached response with an `age` response header from the caching server directly.
 The `age` response header shows the number of seconds that passed since the original response was sent.
 By default, responses are cached for 1 hour, unless the client specified a different time by sending the `cache-control` request header.
-After the time has passed and the cached response becomes stale, requests are forwarded to the upstream service again and a new response is cached by the caching server.
+After the time passes and the cached response becomes stale, requests are forwarded to the upstream service again and a new response is cached by the caching server.

 ## Caching with response validation {#caching-validated}